-- 5.1 The Constabulary has made adequate arrangements to identify, receive and evaluate reports from the defined internal and external assurance providers to identify weaknesses in controls. - Reports on collaborated functions are received from the host force.
+5.1.
+The Constabulary has made adequate arrangements to identify, receive and evaluate reports from the defined internal and external assurance providers to identify weaknesses in controls.

+5.2 Reports on collaborated functions are received from the host force.
 Reports in relation to IT and Information Management are received from the Thames Valley Police internal auditor.
 These are reported to the Joint Audit Committee and incorporated by the Chief Internal Auditor into the annual internal audit opinion.
 Queries and concerns will normally be resolved during the course of the Joint Audit Committee through the attendance of the Thames Valley Police internal auditor.
-If there are any outstanding queries, the Police and Crime Commissioner and Chief Constable can raise those through the Collaboration Board. - 5.3 Each board within the Constabulary has assessed risk and reported significant risks via the governance framework for inclusion within the Strategic Risk Register.
-The Internal Audit Plan and reports have assisted the assessment of risk in business areas that are higher risk.
+If there are any outstanding queries, the Police and Chine Commissioner and Chief Constable can raise those through the Callaboration Board.

+5.3 Each board within the Constabulary has assessed isk and reported significant risks via the governance framework to inclusion within the Strategic Risk Register.
+The Internal Audit Plan and reporte have assisted the assessment of risk in business areas that are higher risk.